 AJ joined Watsi on March 12th, 2013.
-Six years ago, AJ became the 109th member to automatically support a new Watsi patient every month.
-Since then, 5,942 more people have become monthly donors!
-AJ's most recent donation traveled 8,700 miles to support Tabby, an 8-month-old from Tanzania, to fund surgery to repair her congenital condition.
+Seven years ago, AJ joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+AJ's most recent donation traveled 8,200 miles to support Kidus, happy baby boy from Ethiopia, to treat his birth condition of his bladder.